 \

 {\bf Theorem.} {\it For a subring $R\subseteq \QQ$ and a free group $F$ of rank at least $2$ we have }

 \

 The key ingredient of the proof is the theory of polynomial functors over $\QQ.$ We construct a group $\GG(V)$ that depends naturally on a finite dimensional $\QQ$-vector space $V$ and reduce the question about the free group to the question about the group $\GG(V),$ that we solve using the theory of polynomial functors.
-We use the fact that any polynomial functor ${\sf Vect}^{\sf fin}(\QQ)\to {\sf Vect}(\QQ)$ can be decomposed as a direct sum of homogeneous functors \cite[Prop.2.8]{djament2019d} and that there are no natural transformations between homogeneous functors of different degrees.
+We use the fact that any polynomial functor ${\sf Vect}^{\sf fin}(\QQ)\to {\sf Vect}(\QQ)$ can be decomposed as a direct sum of homogeneous functors \cite[Prop.2.8]{djament2022decompositions} and that there are no non-trivial natural transformations between homogeneous functors of different degrees.
 We use this fact in our analysis of the differentials of the spectral sequences of the extensions $L^\QQ_{\omega+n+1}\GG(V) \epi L^\QQ_{\omega+n}\GG(V)$ decomposing the terms of the spectral sequences into homogeneous polynomial functors.

-\section{Polynomial functors over $\QQ$}
+\section{Polynomial functors over \texorpdfstring{$\QQ$}{}}

-In this section we recall the definition of polynomial functors in the sense of Eilenber-MacLane and state a result about decomposition of polynomial functors over $\QQ$ into direct sum of homogeneous components.
-The main references for us are \cite[\S 9]{eilenberg1954groups} and \cite{djament2019d} (see also \cite{drozd2003cubic}).
+In this section we recall the definition of polynomial functors in the sense of Eilenberg-Mac Lane and state a result about decomposition of polynomial functors over $\QQ$ into direct sum of homogeneous components.
+The main references for us are \cite[\S 9]{eilenberg1954groups}, \cite{djament2022decompositions} and \cite{drozd2003poly} (see also \cite{drozd2003cubic}).